-The trend in major safety-critical projects shows exponential growth in total costs, with software being a larger portion of the total development budget year-over-year.
+The trend in major safety-critical projects shows exponential growth in total costs with software being a larger portion of the total development budget year-over-year.
 The next big aerospace program will likely be unaffordable using the same techniques used in previous programs.
-So what can we do?
+So, what can we do?

 Unsurprisingly, most defects are introduced into a project at the beginning, even before the first line of code is written.
-Most bugs are found and fixed during testing, but a good percentage (as much as 20%!) are discovered during operation, after the product has been sold and shipped.
+Most bugs are found and fixed during testing.
+But a good percentage, as much as 20%, are discovered during operation after the product has been sold and shipped.

 The safety-critical software industry recognizes the need to change the way things are done.
 Too many projects are reinventing the wheel, and certifying brand new software is time-consuming and expensive.
 The growth in connectivity and functionality of new products means methods need to change.
 In this post, we won’t cover all of the techniques being proposed, but rather concentrate on the role that test automation plays in shifting left the reduction, detection, and fixing of defects and security vulnerabilities.

 Advantages of Test Automation